jasmine-carter/bestseller/README.md

 # Bestseller

 This Ruby Gem provides a CLI to view the categories of books on the New York Time's bestseller list.
 Users can select a category to see information about the books within it.
+Bestseller CLI is designed to be user-friendly, with clear prompts and direction given to the user.

 ## Installation